Outline Wundt's Method Of Introspection

 • Controlled Observation: The controlled conditions under which stimuli were presented and the careful instructions given to participants aimed to control extraneous variables and ensure the reliability of the observations.

 • Quantitative Measurement: Although the data were qualitative in nature (descriptions of conscious experience), Wundt aimed to introduce quantitative aspects wherever possible.
-For example, he might measure the reaction time to a stimulus or the number of elements reported in a complex sensory experience.
+As an example, he might measure the reaction time to a stimulus or the number of elements reported in a complex sensory experience.
 This attempt to quantify subjective experience was a significant innovation in the field.

 Criticisms and Limitations of Wundt's Introspection